nuwuxian/morse/README.md

 # MORSE
-This repo contains the code for the paper titled "From Grim Reality to Practical Solution: Malware Classification in Real-World Noise".
+This repo contains the code for the S&P 23 paper titled "From Grim Reality to Practical Solution: Malware Classification in Real-World Noise".

 ## Requirement
 This codebase is written for ```python3.7```.
 The requirement of our method is listed in ```requirements.txt```.